FactorySimPy/FactorySimPy/docs/basic_components.md

 - `work_capacity` - Maximum number of items that can be processed by the machine simulataneously.
 - `processing_delay`- Time taken to process an item.
 - `state_rep` - This is a 2-tuple where the entries are the number of threads in the processing state and in the blocked state respectively  e.g., (num_processing_threads, num_blocked_threads).
 The number of threads in the IDLE_STATE can be determined by subtracting the sum of num_processing_threads and num_blocked_threads from the total work_capacity (work_capacity - (num_processing_threads + num_blocked_threads)).
 Inaddition to these, there is a "SETUP_STATE" for the machine and is denoted as (-1,-1).
-"IDLE_STATE" is when all the threads are idle
+"IDLE_STATE" is when all the threads are idle and is represented as (0,0).
 - `blocking`-  If True, waits for output edge to be available to accept item and pushes the item when it is available; if False, discards the item if the output edge is full.
 - `in_edge_selection`- Edge selection policy as a function to select input edge.
 - `out_edge_selection`- Edge selection policy as a function to select output edge.